dspencej/UnscriptedAdventures/README.md

 # UnscriptedAdventures

-UnscriptedAdventures is a text-based RPG game inspired by Dungeons & Dragons (D&D).
-The game leverages Large Language Model (LLM) agents to create a dynamic and immersive experience where players interact with a Dungeon Master (DM) and various Non-Player Characters (NPCs) through a chatbot interface.
+UnscriptedAdventures is a text-based RPG game that leverages Large Language Model (LLM) agents to create a dynamic and immersive experience.
+Players interact with a virtual Game Master (GM) and various Non-Player Characters (NPCs) through a chatbot interface, making choices that shape the narrative.

 ![UnscriptedAdventures Preview](https://github.com/dspencej/UnscriptedAdventures/blob/main/images/social_preview.png)

 ## Features

-- **Dynamic Storytelling:** A virtual DM driven by an LLM agent guides the story, responding to player choices and actions.
+- **Dynamic Storytelling:** A virtual GM driven by an LLM agent guides the story, adapting to player choices and actions in real-time.
-- **Character Creation:** Create and customize your character with various races, classes, and backgrounds.
+- **Character Creation:** Customize your character with a variety of traits, professions, and backgrounds to suit your play style.
-- **Engaging Interactions:** Communicate with NPCs and make choices that influence the game's storyline and outcome.
+- **Engaging Interactions:** Communicate with NPCs and make decisions that influence the game's evolving storyline and outcomes.
-- **Reward System:** A unique reward system that evaluates player engagement and adjusts the DM's strategy accordingly.
+- **Reward System:** An innovative system that evaluates player engagement and adjusts the GM's strategy to keep the experience exciting.

 ## Getting Started

 ### Prerequisites